Furudtumme/Java-Practice/README.md

 1) Algorithm that finds the largest of two numbers.
 2) Algorithm that finds average calculation with user's midterm and final grades.
+3)The algorithm to find whether the given integer is zero, positive or negative.